-Around Major Poore's country home cluster not only the family traditions, which are as precious to him as they are served in permanent and vivid form glimpses occasionally, seem to form par; a picture of home-life as it was in the colonies more than two hundred years
+Around Major Poore's country home cluster not only the family traditions, which are as precious to him as they are romantic to others, but he has in front of you, of which you catch served in permanent and vivid form glimpses occasionally, seem to form par; a picture of home-life as it was in the of some strange, weird and ghostly pro- colonies more than two hundred years

 The family mansion itself, in quaintness and antiquity, has no rival in the United States.
-It had commenced to crumble before the declaration of independence was framed, and four genera-tions had been born, lived and died under its roof before the gallant Dr. Poore strapped his medicine bags and case of surgical instruments upon the old mare's saddle and rode down to Boston to dress the wounds of the heroic rebels who fell at Bunker Hill.
+It had commenced to crumble before the declaration of indeendence was framed, and four generations had been born, lived and died under its roof before the gallant Dr. Poore strapped his medicine bags and case of surgical instruments upon the old mare's saddle and rode down to Boston to dress the wounds of the heroic rebels who fell at Bunker Hill.